 As full-time students, Keane Fellows receive the knowledge, training, and necessary experience to become future city/county managers in local government.

-In both their first year and second year, Keane Fellows enjoy the prestige associated with working as a paid management intern for the Town of Marana, Sahuarita, or Oro Valley (earning 6 credit hours for internship, to apply towards MPA degree completion).
+In both their first year and second year, Keane Fellows enjoy the prestige associated with working as a paid management intern for the Towns of Marana and Oro Valley (earning 6 credit hours for internship, to apply towards MPA degree completion).

-Keane Fellows also receive a Graduate Teaching Assistantship with the School of Government and Public Policy for two years (fall/spring semesters only) which includes an annual stipend of approximately $15,000 and health insurance.
+Keane Fellows also receive a Graduate Teaching Assistantship with the School of Government and Public Policy for two years (fall/spring semesters only).
+A 0.5 FTE graduate assistantship covers base tuition and includes an annual stipend of approximately $20,000 and health insurance.

 Responsibilities include being the local government liaison for the organization, and ensuring the board's commitment to its academic year strategic plan.